Depressed loved one

 Supportive home environment: create a home environment where your partner feels supported and loved.
 Create a routine your partner can maintain to reduce stress, make plans together, exercise together, give positive reinforcement, and focus on healthy eating.
 Constant communication is key to help one another go through this challenging period.

 Know the warning signs of suicide: it’s important to know the red flag and get help immediately.
-Help is available, you just need to make a call.
+Help is available, you just need to ask.
 Some of the signs include:

 - Social withdrawal